 Use of wounded status Pre-game guessing.
 Characteristic rules for each different force (no factions).
 Commander character.
 No measuring, just get on and move, shoot, fight.
 It's all in the one book.
 Fortune favours the brave.

 Notes WESTERN is an history not Hollywood based game.
 45 real life battles listed for player research.
-There will be set of videos on you tube to help players get into WESTERN.
-Battle and play sheets will be free to download from the PP website.
+There are a set of videos on you tube to help players get into WESTERN.
+Battle and play sheets are free to download from the PP website.